Bruce Johnston (criminal)

-Bruce Alfred Johnston Sr. (March 27, 1939 - August 8, 2002) was the leader of one of the most notorious gangs in the history of Pennsylvania.
+Bruce Alfred Johnston Sr. (March 27, 1939 – August 8, 2002) was the leader of one of the most notorious gangs in the history of Pennsylvania.
 The gang started in the 1960s and was rounded up in 1978 after his son, Bruce Jr., testified against him.
 The 1986 film At Close Range is based on Johnston's gang.

 Early years

-Bruce Johnston was a son of Louise and James Johnston, Sr. Along with his brother James Jr., he was raised by his grandmother Harriet Steffy and great aunt Sarah Martin.
-Neither of the boys started associating with their father until a few years before Bruce began his criminal activities.
+Bruce Johnston was a son of Louise and James Johnston Sr. Along with his brother James Jr., he was raised by his grandmother Harriet Steffy and great aunt Sarah Martin.

+Neither of Bruce's sons started associating with their father until a few years before Bruce began his criminal activities.

 Gang

 He founded and led the Johnston Gang, which had a wide network and operated primarily in Chester County, according to a 1980 Pennsylvania Crime Commission report.
 He and the Johnston Gang, which included his brothers David and Norman, also committed crimes in Lancaster County on several occasions and crossed state lines into neighboring Maryland and Delaware.
 They primarily engaged in theft: stealing jewelry, cash, and other valuables from safes; farm and lawn tractors; sports equipment; antiques and cars from country estates; and other items that could be sold off for profit.

 In each break-in or theft, gang members used their skills in picking locks, cracking safes, and disarming or averting security systems.
 They used walkie-talkies and police scanners.
 While doing a job in one part of the county, they would divert the state police by making a false report of criminal activities elsewhere.

 Bruce, David, and Norman Johnston were referred to by neighbors as the "bad Johnston brothers", while three other brothers were known as the "good Johnstons".